-ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1148 24/07/2019 Clinical coding backlog Coding backlog now at significant level -overtime approved □ -agency approved: restraints obtaining agency workers □ -monitoring reports 3x weekly □ -Coding team have been supported by external outsourcing company to reduce the backlog and develop in house processes □ -Internal staff are gaining confidence and experience and their output is increasing □ -Activity has been low due to COVID so the backlog is reduced □ -Operational issues regarding availability of notes remain □ -Proposal for blended onsite and remote coding support strategy has been drawn up and sent on for approval (?EMT ?F&P) □ Michelle Miles
+ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1148 24/07/2019 Clinical coding backlog Coding backlog now at significant level Potential to impact income recovery Clinical indicator data unavailable -overtime approved □ -agency approved: restraints obtaining agency workers □ -monitoring reports 3x weekly □ -Coding team have been supported by external outsourcing company to reduce the backlog and develop in house processes □ -Internal staff are gaining confidence and experience and their output is increasing □ -Activity has been low due to COVID so the backlog is reduced □ -Operational issues regarding availability of notes remain □ -Proposal for blended onsite and remote coding support strategy has been drawn up and sent on for approval (?EMT ?F&P) □ □ Miles

 ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead

-1140 Current PACS contract ending QVH is in a consortium for ESHT have said they will lead on Michelle
+1140 19/03/2019 Current PACS contract ending QVH is in a consortium for ESHT have said they will lead on Michelle

-in June 2020 PACS/RIS/VNA with 5 other trusts from Miles
+in June 2020 PACS/RIS/VNA with 5 other trusts from a re-procurement process for the Miles

-Surrey & Sussex. 🗆 consortium. 🗆
+Surrey & Sussex. □ consortium.

 Philips provide a managed Philips have said they will extend

 PACS/RIS/VNA (Vendor neutral the current contract - costs will

-archive) service to QVH and the other 5
+archive) service to QVH and the other 5 need to be agreed as hardware

 trusts.
 The current contract was will need replacing.

 extended in 2016 to allow the contract

 to run until June 2020 under the 5+2

-terms of the original contract. \Box
+terms of the original contract. $\square$

 All 6 trusts have stated they want to

 remain in this consortium and

 potentially expand it to include another

-Surrey trust.□
+Surrey trust. □

 There is now limited time available to re-

 procure PACS/RIS/VNA before the

 current contract runs out; without which

-there will be no PACS system.□
+there will be no PACS system. □

 There is currently no project board or

 business case aligned to this

-procurement process. 🗆
+procurement process. □

 ESHT has said they are happy to lead

 on the project, with input from all trusts

 as and when requested.□

 The data in the VNA is known to be

 incorrect across all sites, and if the

 S&S PACS consortium approve a plan

 to move PACS providers then the

 migration of data may need to occur

 from PACS to PACS - this will add a

 ID Opened Title (Policies) Hazard(s) Controls in Place Executive Lead 1136 20/12/2018 Evolve: risk analysis has identified current risk within system processes and deployment There are a significant risk with the current provision of the EDM service within the Trust.
 The Chief Clinical Information officer has completed a risk analysis which has identified current risk within system processes and deployment.
 There are hazards which remain at level 4 and above using the NHS digital clinical risk management risk matrix indicating the need for: "mandatory elimination or control to reduce risk to an acceptable level".
-Unacceptable level".
-Unacceptable level of risk have been identified in the following areas: • documentation availability and scanning quality • partial rollout of EDM - operating a hybrid model • event packs not sent for scanning • system speed • E form instability • incorrect patient data being uploaded to EDM (internal scanning) The above risks persist, although some improvements in the system and processes have been achieved.□ Michelle Miles
+Unacceptable level of risk have been identified in the following areas: • documentation availability and scanning quality • partial rollout of EDM - operating a hybrid model • event packs not sent for scanning • system speed • E form instability • incorrect patient data being uploaded to EDM (internal scanning) Quality & Governance Committee on 21st June. ☐ The above risks persist, although some improvements in the system and processes have been achieved. ☐ Michelle Miles